More Than Friends (TV series): Casting

 On February 18, 2020, news outlet Osen reported that Ong Seong-wu would play the lead role of the series.
 The same day, another news outlet revealed that Shin Ye-eun would be Ong's co-star.
-Fantagio and Npio Entertainment (respectively Ong and Shin's agencies) confirmed that they were both positively reviewing the offer but that nothing had been decided yet.
+Fantagio and Npio Entertainment (Ong and Shin's respective agencies) confirmed that they were both positively reviewing the offer, but nothing had been decided yet.
 On March 25, Kim Dong-jun's agency confirmed that the actor had joined the main cast.
 The final lineup was confirmed on April 9.

 Filming

-Part of filming took place in Jeju Island.
+Part of the filming took place on Jeju Island.
 Production was halted during the last week of August 2020 after Kim Hee-jung came in contact with Kim Won-hae, who tested positive for COVID-19, on another filming set.
 Filming resumed after the tests came back negative.

 Release

 The first trailer for the series was released on August 7, 2020.
 The second trailer was released in August 20 and revealed that the series would premiere on September 18.
 On September 4, the premiere was postponed by a week after filming was halted at the end of August.